Fujifilm X-T1 Graphite Summary

 Just like its single-color twin, the Fuji X-T1 delivers one of the most compelling image-quality among digital cameras.
 It does so from within a relatively compact and highly durable body.
 This is exactly what many advanced photographers are looking for.

-Fuji X-T1 Graphite Facts
+Fujifilm X-T1 Graphite Highlights

 |16 Megapixels Mirrorless||ISO 100-51200|